TobyJWalker/go-password-manager/README.md

 go build -o build/go-pwm
 ```

 To install the program so that you can run it from anywhere, you can add the Go install directory to your PATH environment variable.
-For example, on Linux:

 ```
 # get install directory
 go list -f '{{.Target}}'

-# add to PATH
+# add to PATH (Linux/Mac)
 export PATH=$PATH:/path/to/install/directory

+# add to PATH (Windows)
+set PATH=%PATH%;C:\path\to\install\directory

 # install
 go install